Why is Omega 3 so important?

 Posted on March 26 2019

 You probably already know that omega 3 essential fatty acids can do your heart and brain a world of good.
 But there’s more to these essential fats than most of us know.
-We’ve all been told consuming too much fat in our diet is bad for our health, but omega-3s are one kind you don’t want to scrimp on.
 Omega 3 fatty acids are a group of polyunsaturated fats that are important for several aspects of our health.
+We’ve all been told consuming too much fat in our diet is bad for our health, but these are one kind you don’t want to scrimp on.
 They’re essential because our bodies can’t make them from scratch, so need to get them from dietary sources.
-The significant benefits to both body and mind are why it’s so important to get a good dose of these healthy fats.
+Let's take a closer look at why it’s important to get a good dose of these healthy fats.

 What’s the breakdown?